Index To The Four Most Dangerous Mistakes Any Christian Can Make

 Fraternizing With The Enemy

-Few seem to realize that the Christians are commanded to separate themselves from those who teach and practice false doctrine
+Few seem to realize that Christians are commanded to separate themselves from those who teach and practice false doctrine

 True and False Unity